 What is your goal?
 Are you looking to write commercial fiction?
 Say, romance?
 There are tropes you should know about in that genre.
 That doesn’t mean you must adhere to them, but you should know them.
 For example, how much time do the main characters (MCs) spend together on the page?
 Is there cheating?
 How many sex scenes?
 How much backstory?
 I personally deviate wildly from the “standards” of a successful romantic novel, but I do it deliberately and with conscious knowledge of why I’m doing it – and how it can impact my bottom line to do so.

 And in any genre, you want your characters and their actions examined for structural integrity and continuity – would this person really do that, based on what’s happened so far?
 Would these characters really fall in “instalove” when they first meet?
 Is this ending satisfying and believable?
 If I’m planning a series, have I set up other characters or secrets that will carry the following books?

 This is not me, rewriting your book.
 This is a set of plans for you to draw on, to rewrite it in your own voice and style.

 I just need help cleaning up my prose.
 Do you do that?

-Absolutely.
-When I do a copy edit for grammar, spelling, and punctuation, I also do a line edit, because I can’t leave stuff sitting there all wrong.
-One of the big mistakes that many authors make is too much “stage direction.”
+I’m no longer accepting labor-intensive copy editing jobs (cleaning up grammar, spelling, punctuation etc.).
+But I can help you with some of the big mistakes that many authors make, like too much “stage direction.”
 For instance, “He opened the passenger door for her and she got in, and then he went around the car and opened the driver’s side door and got in.”
 Instead, you can say “They got in the car and he turned the key in the ignition.
 They looked at each other.”
 There you go!
 You’ve moved them and placed them without dragging them (and the reader) through each step.

 (Scoffs) You write romance.
 You don’t know anything about (fill in the blank).